 LPG is the abbreviation or short form for liquefied petroleum gas.
 Like all fossil fuels, it is a non-renewable source of energy.
 It is extracted from crude oil and natural gas.
 The main composition of LPG are hydrocarbons containing three or four carbon atoms.
 The normal components of LPG thus, are propane and butane.
 Small concentrations of other hydrocarbons may also be present.
 LPG vapours are highly inflammable and heavier than air so utmost precaution should be taken during storage so that any leakage will not sink to the ground.

 The objective of this project is to detect leakage of LPG and to prevent any severe calamities.
-Gas sensors are nowadays being used in wide range of applications in the field like safety, health, instrumentation etc.
+Gas sensors are nowadays being used in wide range of applications like in the field of safety, health, instrumentation etc.

-This project allows the user to set the low, medium and high level for leakage based on the analogue signals.
+This project allows the user to set the low, medium and high level concentration of leakage based on the analogue signals.
 The intensity values are compared with three predetermined thresholds and based on that it classifies it into four different classes of concentration of leakage.

 COMPONENTS REQUIRED